AndreiIgna/if-menu/readme.txt

 == Changelog ==

+= 0.16.1 - 11 April 2020 =
+* Fixed - Improved compatibility with other plugins that extend menu items

 = 0.16 - 1 April 2020 =
 * Added - Visibility rule - Is Archive page
 * Updated - Ensure compatibility with WordPress 5.4